Singapore Job Search

 You should be prepared to take Singapore as it is with all of its difficulties, contradictions and challenges.
 Do not underestimate national differences.
 What is common in one country might be very unusual in another country.

 Do your research about job and life in Singapore - find people who lived there before or better yet, live there currently.
 Find out not only the legal requirements but also the local employment culture.
-Work abroad is one thing, but having a job that does not suit you will definitely cause homesickness!
+Working abroad is one thing, but having a job that does not suit you will definitely cause homesickness!

 Most visits to Singapore are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against Western interests and civilian targets, including places frequented by foreigners like restaurants, hotels, clubs and shopping areas.
 In recent years the Singaporean authorities have carried out a number of investigations and operations against terrorist networks.